Casablanca1942/OrderRecordAPI/README.md

   orderrecordapi20240612.azurewebsites.net/Swagger

-The future React App will interact with:
+The future React Frontend will interact with:

   orderrecordapi20240612.azurewebsites.net/OrderRecord